kevcorti/SoftwareEngineering/README.md

 # SoftwareEngineering
-Public Repository for the Documentation of the Project Titled 'Intellectual Property Registration and Maintenance System for Espol.
+Public Repository for the Documentation of the Project Titled Intellectual Property Registration and Maintenance System for Espol.